Frīdrihs Briedis: Early life

 To escape dishonest and harsh baronial treatment, Briedis' father moved the family from Vidzeme to Vitebsk Governorate (today's Shumilina Raion in Belarus), where he obtained forest land, cleared it for growing corn, and built the house where Briedis was born, the youngest of three children.

 Briedis' upbringing, particularly his mother's influence, engendered in him a devout nature.
 He graduated with distinction from the local rural district (pagasts) and local congregational church schools.

 He left his family home in 1902, traveling to Daugavpils, where he moved in with relatives and entered the six-year city school.
 A consistently excellent student, he devoted his spare time furthering his religious studies, tutoring to buy books, hoping one day to become a minister—his goal to battle the moral decay which deeply affected him at the time of the Russo-Japanese War.
 By his own admission, he had time for few, if any, friends.

 Finished with school, Briedis determined to enter the Monastery at Belye Berega.
 Having arrived at the rail station, nearly at his destination, he encountered two inebriated monks.
 A shocked Briedis renounced any thought of entering the priesthood—he held boozing to be the most vile immorality and would have no truck with any who engaged in it.
 To fill the void, in 1905, Briedis found a new calling—the military.

 Military service

 Russian Army units

 In 1906 he was accepted into the St.Petersburg's Vladimir War School.
 Due to his excellent tactical knowledge he reached the rank of Senior sergeant by his last year at the school.
 Briedis graduated from the war school with the rank of Podporuchik, and afterwards he served in the 99th Ivangorod infantry regiment, which was deployed in Daugavpils.
 In 1912 he attained the rank of Poruchik and was appointed the company's Commander.

-He participated in World War I, initially serving in East Prussia, where he successfully led reconnaissance patrols and received numerous awards for valor for his accomplishments.
+He participated in World War I, initially serving in East Prussia, where he successfully led reconnaissance patrols and received numerous awards for valor for his accomplishments, including the Order of St. George, the highest military order of the Russian Empire.